 Ancient China Sports

-Sports in China was very diversified and had a unique value in terms of health, military uses, activity, different uses etc and also had its own value for being a part and parcel of The Ancient Chinese Civilization.
+The Ancient China Sports were very diversified and had a unique value in terms of health, military uses, activity, different uses etc and also had its own value for being a part and parcel of The Ancient Chinese Civilization.